qpfiffer/qpfiffer.com/wiki/lifting.markdown

     * Meta: Tried to pull 365 and I injured an oblique or something.
 Decided to stop.
 Heard a click.
 Knee is messed up from riding fixed around on Friday, that's why no squats.
+* 2017/02/21:
+    * Back-Squats: 4x10@115
+    * Curls: 3x24@25
+    * Meta: Knee still messed up since 2017/02/17, tried to squat heavier and it felt real bad.
+Did some OHP with dumb-bells, too.
+The curls are for general arm health, tris are getting to tight.